More than a dozen Republicans tell House they can't attend votes due to 'public health emergency.' They're slated to be at CPAC. - KION546

 More than a dozen Republicans tell House they can’t attend votes due to ‘public health emergency.’
 They’re slated to be at CPAC.

-But those members are actually expected to be in Orlando and listed as speakers at the Conservative Political Action Conference, an annual meeting aimed at energizing conservative activists and boosting their own profiles.
+But those members are actually in Orlando and listed as speakers at the Conservative Political Action Conference, an annual meeting aimed at energizing conservative activists and boosting their own profiles.

-Freshman Rep. Lauren Boebert of Colorado also signed a letter saying she couldn’t attend votes and was listed as a CPAC speaker, though CNN spotted her in the Capitol earlier in the day Friday and it was unclear if she planned to skip evening votes, including on the $1.9 trillion Covid relief package.

-While aides to 12 of those members didn’t respond to requests for comment, an Issa spokesman contended that his boss did nothing untoward.
+While most of the offices of those members didn’t respond to requests for comment, an Issa spokesman contended that his boss did nothing untoward.

 “Congressman Issa complied with all House voting rules in lodging his opposition to what the Democrats labeled as Covid relief, but that devoted more than 90 percent of its total to non-Covid spending,” Issa’s spokesperson Jonathan Wilcox said in a statement.

-Note: This story and headline have been updated with additional reporting.